 I’m so happy about this recipe.
 Here’s why: the preparation is extremely quick and easy – and fresh, healthy green beans are transformed into an addictive, sumptuous treat.
 I love to serve these as an appetizer with lemon aioli dipping sauce.
-But they are also good enough to stand on their own as a simple side dish.
+But these flavorful grilled green beans are also good enough to stand on their own as a simple side dish.

 The inspiration for this dish comes from my research into Indonesian cuisine, where Satay – also know as Sate – is perhaps the most famous spice mixture, and where grilling is among the most popular cooking techniques.
 Traditional Satay is a dish consisting of skewered and grilled meat or poultry.
 The spice mix varies, but its signature yellow color comes from ground turmeric root.